Your cookie preferences

 Check what coverage your new network offers in your area

-To check the coverage quality that the network you're joining offers in your locality, use postcode coverage checkers.
+Use postcode coverage checkers to check the coverage quality of the network you're joining in your locality.

-All you have to do is enter your postcode, and you'll see a map that shows you how good coverage is in that area.
+Enter your postcode, and you'll see a map showing the coverage in that area.

 You'll find coverage checkers for all the major networks below:

-So you're eligible to switch and have checked coverage in your area.
+So you're eligible to switch mobile networks.
 What's next?

 The next thing you need to decide is whether you want to keep your phone number.

-Given what a hassle it is to get a new number, which you then have to send out to all your friends, family and other contacts, we're going to start with how to switch and keep your number.
-Since that's probably what most of you would prefer to do.
+Given how troublesome it is to get a new number, which you then have to send to all your friends, family, and other contacts, we're going to start with how to switch and keep your number since that's probably what most of you would prefer to do.

 Keeping your number when you switch mobile phone provider